Dancing for Transformation

 I have found dancing and singing to be personally transformative, connecting me to life force that has steered me through health crisis and tough times.
 The many dance traditions for springtime, for bringing rain, or for healing point to the ability of dance and music to be transformative for the community.

-Living Wisdom performs ceremonies and dance in the community to restore our collective sense of belonging to each other.
+Wisdom Dances performs ceremonies and dance in the community to restore our collective sense of belonging to each other.
 It is a form of sacred activism; how we experience belonging can help us reshape our neighborhoods, institutions and economy.
 We are transforming our world through collective joy.